Last updated: 21/08/2020

-If your birth partner has symptoms of coronavirus, they will not be allowed to go into the maternity unit.
-This is to protect your health and the maternity staff supporting you.
+If your birth partner has symptoms of coronavirus or has recently tested positive for coronavirus, we do not recommend they go into the maternity suite.
+This will keep you, other women and babies and the maternity staff same from the virus.

-Yes.
-C-sections are still being carried out in hospitals as required.
-Around 1 in 4 women in the UK has a caesarean birth and around 1 in 5 women in the UK has an instrumental birth (ventouse or forceps).
-Some of these types of birth may may also need to happen in the operating theatre in order to allow the maternity team to modify plans and do a caesarean birth if necessary.
+Around one in five women in the UK has an instrumental birth (ventouse or forceps).
+Some instrumental births may also be recommended to happen in an operating theatre to allow the maternity team to modify plans and do a caesarean section if necessary.

-Most caesareans and instrumental births in theatre are carried out under spinal or epidural anaesthetic, which means you’ll be awake, but the lower part of your body is numb and you cannot feel any pain.
-In this situation, everything will be done by the clinical staff to keep your birth partner with you.
+Most caesarean and instrumental births in theatre are carried out under spinal or epidural anaesthetic.
+This means you’ll be awake, but the lower part of your body is numb and you cannot feel any pain.
+In this situation, everything will be done by the clinical staff – midwives, doctors (obstetricians) and anaesthetists – to keep your birth partner with you.

-Occasionally, a general anaesthetic (where you’re put to sleep) may be used, particularly if your baby needs to be born urgently.
-During this type of caesarean birth, even under more usual circumstances, for safety reasons it is not possible for the birth partner to be present during the birth.
+Occasionally, a general anaesthetic (where you are put to sleep) may be used, particularly if your baby needs to be born urgently.
+During this type of caesarean birth, even under usual circumstances (before the coronavirus pandemic), for safety reasons it is not possible for birth partners to be present during the birth.